 The Reyes Adobe Historical Site at 5464 Reyes Adobe Road, Agoura represents the first home built in Agoura Hills back in 1850.
-The City of Agoura Hills purchased the site from Los Angeles County in 1983 after the city in 1982 and maintains the adobe structure as a museum and cultural center.
-The home was built by Jose Paulino Reyes, son of Jose Jacinto Reyes, the second son of Juan Francisco Reyes, a Mexican soldier on the Portola expedition that was granted llocal and in 1837.
-Click here to read about other prior owners of this historic site.
+The City of Agoura Hills purchased the site from Los Angeles County in 1983 and maintains the adobe structure as a museum and cultural center.
+The home was built by Jose Paulino Reyes, son of Jose Jacinto Reyes, the second son of Juan Francisco Reyes, a Mexican soldier on the Portola expedition that was granted local land in 1837.

 Check out the house, courtyard, barn and various artifacts preserved at the site by taking a tour.
-And don't miss the annual Reyes Adobe Days celebration that takes place every Fall (usually early October) at the site.
-Check out the Events Calendar for updates.
-Admission is $3 for adults, $2 for seniors, $1 for ages 5-12 and free for 4 and under.
-More info about the Reyes Adobe site at ci.agoura-hills.ca.us/Index.aspx?page=137 or call 818.597.7361.
+And don't miss the annual Reyes Adobe Days celebration that takes place every fall (usually early October) at the site.